Soowjanya28/Assignment/hello-cdk/README.md

 # Welcome to your CDK Java project!

-This is a blank project for CDK development with Java.
+This is AWS CDK  to generate cloud formation template using JAVA code to deploy and run docker image in ECS to serve a basic webpage.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.